... a community that celebrates African-American names and strives to eliminate racism.

 The Black Names Project: Celebrating African-American Names is a gathering place that celebrates the people who carry the proud traditions of Africa and Africa-America.
 It is a community that heralds the richness in the diversity of the names and of the stories and people behind the names.
 It is a voice that proclaims the uniqueness and importance of each individual whose name appears on this website.
 It is a repository, where given names from everyday, twenty-first-century people cross paths with historical and famous names.
 It is a place where names touch and connect over the centuries and through years of struggle and accomplishment.

 The Black Names Project is a comprehensive, positive, celebratory, grass-roots treatment of African-American first and middle names.
 It is comprehensive in its treatment of names from many cultures and subcultures of the African-American tradition.
 It is positive in its treatment of all names, regardless of the origin or knowledge of the origin.
 It is celebratory in nature, creating an excitement about African-American names.
 It is grass-roots material that comes from the African-American community.

-The Black Names Project is a two-phase work in progress.
+The Black Names Project is a work in progress.

-Phase One is populating this website with names that first appeared in a printed book nearly 20 years ago (see About the Project/The Complete Guide to African-American Baby Names).
+The author is populating this website with names that first appeared in a printed book nearly 20 years ago (see About the Project/The Complete Guide to African-American Baby Names).
 Every entry is the name of a person whose ancestry includes people from Africa.
-Phase One is now active, with names from the original book being added regularly.
+Now the author is adding new names as she receives them from people of African descent.

 Follow us in this community of celebrated names.